Training, Inspiring, Connecting Scottish Natural and Cultural Heritage Professionals

 The NET5 programme will run in 2019 and 2020 and details for applicants will be posted in early 2019.

-112 nature and cultural heritage professionals from 20 Scottish organisations took part in 14 week long structured courses with 13 host partners in 11 European countries.
+112 nature and cultural heritage professionals from 20 Scottish organisations took part in 14 individually structured courses of 1 week’s duration, with 13 host partners in 11 European countries.

 NET4 aimed to equip Scottish professionals in natural and cultural heritage management with the practical skills and knowledge to enhance management of our heritage.
 The programme aims to connect individuals and organisations within Scotland and to partners and colleagues in Europe.

 ARCH coordinates the NET Consortium in Scotland which sets skills training priorities, identifies participants & facilitates dissemination activities.
 Each consortium member has a NET contact point.

 The current NET Consortium members are: Archaeology Scotland, Cairngorms National Park Authority, Earth Building UK & Ireland (EBUKI), The Forestry Commissioners, Historic Environment Scotland, the Institute of Chartered Foresters,the John Muir Trust, Loch Lomond & the Trossachs National Park, the National Trust for Scotland, Plantlife, the Royal Society for the Protection of Birds (RSPB), Scottish Countryside Rangers Association (SCRA), Scottish Natural Heritage (SNH) Scottish Rural Colleges (SRUC), the Scottish Wildlife Trust, Trees for Life, & the Woodland Trust.

 Skills Training Priorities: The skills training priorities were set through a consultation exercise which is revised annually.

 Species Management: Managing for Single Species & Adaptive Management, Reintroductions & Invasive Species; Habitats,